Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Discussion

 \paragraph{Natural constraints on RSG rates.} Interpreting $\eta_R$ in the context of a physical platform is important to ensure physical suitability.
 When using an RSG architecture to perform fault-tolerant computations, the rate $r_0$ is constrained by classical electronics due to feedforward operations and detector reset times (estimated at most $\sim$1~GHz for dedicated electronics) while the RSG rate $r$ is limited by the error correction cycle, which is dominated by the decoding time (estimated at $\sim$1~MHz \cite{battistel2023real}).
 If an RSG outpaces decoding, interleaving can be used to reduce the number of RSGs needed for the overall FTQC architecture \cite{bombin2021interleaving, kim2022fault}.
 Thus, like temporal multiplexing, this is a strategy that can be used to trade rate to reduce the physical source overhead.
 However, interleaving cannot be used to increase the effective RSG efficiency above the upper bound, and it also reduces the acceptable maximal loss per component due to memories and routing.

-\paragraph{Implication for industrial-scale applications.} Using low-loss fibers and interleaving, it is estimated that one RSG can effectively serve as several logical qubits in a surface code, leading to industrial-scale applications requiring between $10^3$ and $10^5$ RSGs \cite{kim2022fault}.
-Thus, with just 12 sources per RSG, an FBQC architecture using RUS-based RSGs could reach industrial-scale fault-tolerant computations using as few as 12000 sources.
-This is in stark contrast to a standard surface code with superconducting circuits that would require over a million physical qubits and also in contrast to the all-photonic FBQC architecture using HSPSs studied in this work that we estimate would require roughly 10 billion sources (6 million times more than a RUS-based architecture).
-Thus a hybrid spin-photonic approach can reduce the resource overhead of fault-tolerant quantum computation by multiple orders-of-magnitude compared to both all-matter and all-photonic platforms.
-Such a major reduction is expected to translate directly into a substantially reduce cost of fabrication and operation.
+\paragraph{Implication for industrial-scale applications.} Using low-loss fibers and interleaving \cite{bombin2021interleaving}, it has been estimated in Ref.~\cite{kim2022fault} that one RSG can effectively feed multiple logical qubits in the fusion network, enabling industrial-scale applications with between $10^3$ and $10^5$ RSGs.
+This benefit applies broadly to FBQC architectures, regardless of the specific RSG implementation.
+Thus, with a minimum of 12 sources per RSG, an FBQC architecture using RUS-based RSGs could achieve industrial-scale fault-tolerant computation with as few as 12000 sources.
+This is in stark contrast to a surface code architecture implemented with superconducting circuits, which would require over a million physical qubits, and to the all-photonic FBQC architecture using HSPSs studied in this work, which we estimate would require upwards of one billion sources---around five orders of magnitude more than a RUS-based architecture.
+A hybrid spin-photonic approach can therefore reduce the resource overhead of fault-tolerant quantum computation by multiple orders of magnitude compared to both all-matter and all-photonic platforms.
+Such a major reduction is expected to translate directly into a substantially lower fabrication and operation costs.

 \paragraph{Impact of future architecture and component improvements.} This study compares high-performing schemes using best-known approaches, though none of the explored architectures are expected to be optimal and may be improved in the future, perhaps by considering specific hardware details or different resource states.